 Author: Claire Cao

+I am so grateful that my parents have made an effort to keep me connected to my culture.
+I don't take my travels to China for granted, and I feel so lucky that I have a family who makes it a priority to have me embrace my culture.
 China, a country that may seem very foreign to those in the United States, is home to a unique culture, history, and community.
-For those who haven't gotten a chance to see for themselves how amazing this place can be, here is a firsthand look into co-founder Carina Sun's experience in the country.
+For those who haven't gotten a chance to see for themselves how amazing this place can be, here is a firsthand look at the wonders of the city and the countryside!

 Author: Carina Sun